ed-pilots-network/charter/README.md

 # Charter README

 This repo contains the organization charter, which details the mission statement, organization heirarchy, and basic operating procedures.
-The Repo also houses the Community Standards and Contribution Guidelines.
+It also houses the Community Standards and Contribution Guidelines.

 To make changes or amendments to the any of these organizational documents, you must be part of the Steering Committee.
 However, constructive suggestions and criticism are always welcome from the community, and can be discussed in the [Ideas section of the Discussions](https://github.com/orgs/eddb2-0/discussions/categories/-ccs-ideas-amendments).